 A retro deli on Queens Drive filled with yummy fresh salads, pies, pastries and deli delights.
 It’s easy to park your bike outside and keep an eye on it while you enjoy a coffee.
 Grab a salad or sandwich ‘to go’ and enjoy it later for lunch on your ride.

 The Botanist brings the best in tasty organic vegetarian & vegan fare to Lyall Bay.
-With views to the sea and a sunny north-facing courtyard, six rotating craft beer taps, botanical cocktails, vegan and organic wines, The Botanist can’t be beat.
+With views to the sea and a sunny north-facing courtyard, six rotating craft beer taps, botanical cocktails, vegan and organic wines — The Botanist can’t be beaten.

 Brooklyn and Aro Valley

 Feast on hearty comfort food at this hip suburban eatery.
 There’s a sunny garden bar – the perfect spot to enjoy a pint of local craft beer on a sunny afternoon after a ride through the hills.
 Salty Pidgin’s menu lends itself to sharing with friends, and makes the most of local produce, meat and seafood – their harissa cauliflower will convert even the most adamant carnivore.

 Sample, sip and savour a wide range of Garage Project's craft beer and natural wine, along with delicious snacks, at their Aro Valley bar.
 It’s a perfect laidback venue – park your bike out front and settle back for a yarn with your mates.
 Once you’ve found your new favourite beer, you pop across the road to the Cellar Door to stock the fridge at home.

 5 Parkvale Road, Karori